GenomicsAotearoa/Gene_Regulatory_Networks_Simulation_Workshop/workshop_material/01_introduction.md

 -   understand the emerging properties of the system (e.g. a specific pattern of regulation leading to a particular cellular behaviour);
 -   To evaluate the performance of statistical tools used to reconstruct GRNs from gene expression data (this is the main reason why `sismonr` was developed).

+A model of GRN is generally comprised of 3 components:

+-   A graph representing the regulatory interactions between the genes;

+-   A set of rules to convert the regulatory interactions into mathematical or statistical equations;

+-   A set of kinetic parameters that specify the rate of the different reactions in the model.

 There are many types of models that can be developed to simulate GRNs (see [Kalerbach *et al.*, 2008](https://doi.org/10.1038/nrm2503)).
 For example:

 -   Logical models: each gene in a GRN is considered as a switch with two states, ON and OFF.
 Depending on the state of a regulator at time t and the type of regulation exerted by the regulator on its target (i.e. activative or repressive), the target gene switch state (or remain in the same state) at time t+1;